renesas-rz/meta-rz-edge-ai-demo/README.md

 * Click "Inference Engine->Enable/Disable ArmNN Delegate" to enable or disable ArmNN Delegate during inference.
 * Click "Input->Load Camera Feed" to return to live camera feed.
-* Click "Camera Settings->Enable/Disable Auto Gain" when using a supported MIPI CSI camera to enable or disable the automatic gain feature of the OV5645 sensor.
-* Click "Camera Settings->Enable/Disable Auto Exposure" when using a supported MIPI CSI camera to enable or disable the automatic exposure feature of the OV5645 sensor.
-* Click "Camera Settings->Enable/Disable Auto White Balance" when using a supported MIPI CSI camera to enable or disable the automatic white balance feature of the OV5645 sensor.
 * Click "About->Hardware" to read the board information.
 * Click "About->License" to read the GPLv2 license that this app is licensed under.